-Annealing 3D printed parts involves reheating the metal to a temperature below its melting point and then allowing it to slowly cool.
-This reheating causes smaller crystals to form within the larger original grains.
-This tighter crystalline matrix makes the metal stronger and increases ductility.
-The metal’s shape hasn’t been changed, but it’s desirable characteristics have been increased.
+Annealing with metal involves reheating the metal to a temperature below its melting point and then allowing it to slowly cool.
+This reheating causes larger crystals to form, 'growing' from the original grains.

 As you may know, most thermoplastics used in FDM printing are polymers.
 A polymer consists of two or more substances.
 Each substance is made up of long molecular chains.
 These chains are interwoven around each other, creating the polymer.

-Now that you know what annealing is and why it works to make the strongest 3d printing material, let’s take a look at the specific techniques that you can use to anneal objects printed from some commonly used thermoplastics.
+Now that you know what annealing is and how it works to make the strongest 3D printing material, let’s take a look at the specific techniques that you can use to anneal objects printed from some commonly used thermoplastics.

 How to Anneal PLA

-PLA tends to be strong, but somewhat brittle.
+PLA tends to be strong, but can be somewhat brittle.
 It also has a relatively low melting temperature.
 Both of these facts make it an excellent candidate for annealing.
-It’s low glass transition temperature makes it easier to anneal.
+Its low glass transition temperature makes it easier to anneal.
 In addition, annealing reduces the brittle tendencies of PLA by increasing ductility.

-In effect, annealing is the best way to make PLA stronger.
+In effect, annealing is the best way to make the PLA strength better.

 If you're looking to make the strongest prints, you're best off starting with the strongest PLA filament.
-Our standard PLA has been consistently recognized as the strongest PLA available.
-You can even order a free sample.
+Our standard PLA has been consistently recognised as the strongest PLA available.

-This temperature is high enough to allow the PLA to soften and become amorphous, releasing some of the stress caused by printing and increasing its crystalline structure.
+At 60C its high enough to allow the baking PLA to soften and become amorphous, releasing some of the stress caused by printing and allow the polymer strands to rearrange.
 It is also low enough that the PLA will not melt and flow, losing its shape.

-Note: It’s important you never try annealing prints in a Gas fired oven.
-The reading may be X degrees, but the flames will be much hotter – potentially melting or setting fire to your prints.
+Note: It’s important you never try annealing prints in a gas-fired oven.
+The reading may be X degrees, but the flames themselves will be much hotter – potentially melting or setting fire to your prints.
 Only anneal in an electric oven, and always ensure the heating elements are turned off before placing your prints in.
 Again, heating elements can get much hotter than the oven reading.

 This will give the objects enough time to absorb enough heat energy to allow the polymer chains to move, stretch and realign and to recrystallize, forming a sturdier internal matrix.
 Do not open the oven door during this time, as any loss of heat will result in inferior annealing results.

 As the oven gradually loses heat, so will the object or objects.
 A gradual cooling process will avoid a reoccurrence of the internal stresses that occurred during the more abrupt cooling that happened after printing.
-It will also reduce the incidence of warping which can still occur at annealing temperatures.
+It will also reduce incidents of warping which can still occur at annealing temperatures.

 How to Anneal ABS

-As always, let the oven come to temperature and then let it sit for about an hour in order to insure temperature uniformity.
+As always, let the oven come to temperature and then let it sit for about an hour in order to ensure temperature uniformity.
 Use an accurate thermometer to confirm that the oven is at the correct temperature before putting your ABS object in the oven.
-As with any annealing project a convection oven is always preferable.
+As with any annealing project, a convection oven is always preferable.

 Once the time is up, turn the oven off, leaving your object in the oven.
 This gradual cooling process will reduce warping and the reoccurrence of internal stress caused by abrupt cooling.